The Happily Ever After of Sustainable Businesses (III) - Investor Expectations

 Why does it matter to be able to measure these efforts for small businesses that do not have the reporting needs of large corporates?
 Some reflections based on observations of successful and unsuccessful attempts are:

-1. It’s important for investors to be able to understand how efforts in reducing impact to nature bring value to the company and what are the returns.
-This needs to be more than just an effort of doing good, people that place trust (and money) in your organization will need to be able to understand and visualize in their own way of thinking, how sustainable this company is both operationally and financially.
-Apart from an emotional connection, this is an effort to quantify how these efforts link to tangible impact or results demonstrate that this business has a competitive advantage over others because you know what you are doing, and each step is based upon a clearly identified strategy.
+It’s important for investors to be able to understand how efforts in reducing impact to nature bring value to the company and what are the returns.
+This needs to be more than just an effort of doing good.
+People that place trust (and money) in your organization will need to be able to understand and visualize in their own way of thinking, how sustainable this company is both operationally and financially.
+Apart from an emotional connection, this is an effort to quantify how these efforts link to tangible impact or results demonstrate that this business has a competitive advantage over others because you know what you are doing.
+Each step you take is based upon a clearly identified strategy.

 This is part of acknowledging that a business cannot possibly be the role model in achieving no or little impact in every area.
 Since the human and capital resources are not unlimited, it is important to place them in the right area that does the maximum good possible, one step at a time.

-3. Teams work best when there is a clear goal, where their performance can be measured and benchmarked as they progress.
+Teams work best when there is a clear goal.
+Where their performance can be measured and benchmarked as they progress.
 This is true even for small teams!
 We have all had or know people that have to work under tremendous pressure of meeting KPIs (Key Performance Indicators).
 Some theories claim that this makes “high performing teams”.
-Whilst this is quite subjective, what is true is that clearly identified and articulated objectives make teams work more efficiently because employees know what they are expected to achieve and by when; or at least, have something concrete to chase after.
+Whilst this is quite subjective, what is true is that clearly identified and articulated objectives make teams work more efficiently.
+Because employees know what they are expected to achieve and by when.
+Or at least, have something concrete to chase after.

-It is incredibly challenging to come up with objectives to measure achievements in managing natural capital, and many businesses may be inclined to go back to measuring sales and cost savings.
+It is incredibly challenging to come up with objectives to measure achievements in managing natural capital.
+Many businesses may be inclined to go back to measuring sales and cost savings.
 Putting the team (no matter how large or small, even if it’s just a one-man operation) to work on writing down its sustainability strategy, and ensuring that this links to everything else that the company does, creates a vehicle to help move these agenda forward within the company, creating clear expectations and goals.
+Ultimately, meeting any of the investor expectations they had when deciding to place their trust in this company.

-4. Making this available to customers gives them an additional reason to build trust with smaller brands and understand the work behind it.
-Perhaps very little people go and read a company’s sustainability strategy and annual report before making a purchase (I do!), but it pays to always have one, and make it available to the public as you never know will be reading it.
+Making this available to customers gives them an additional reason to build trust with smaller brands and understand the work behind it.
+Perhaps very little people go and read a company’s sustainability strategy and annual report before making a purchase (I do!).
+But it pays to always have one, and make it available to the public as you never know will be reading it.

 Being able to present this to a future investor, will demonstrate the tangible efforts that your brand makes towards the established values and provides the opportunity to link them with any economical benefits or potential that the company has.